COMBINE-lab/roe/README.md

 The `roe` package provides useful functions for preparing input files required by `alevin-fry`, which consists of

 1. preparing the *splici* reference for the `USA` mode of alevin-fry, which will export a unspliced, a spliced, and an ambiguous molecule count for each gene within each cell.
+2. downloading the preprocessed quantification result of the datasets that are publicly available on the [10x Genomics website](https://www.10xgenomics.com/resources/datasets).
 ## Installation
 The `roe` package can be accessed from its [github repository](https://github.com/COMBINE-lab/roe).
 To install the `roe` package, start R and enter